 ABL2 (ABL Proto-Oncogene 2, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ABL2 include leukemia.
-Among its related pathways are ErbB signaling pathway and Ras signaling pathway.
+Diseases associated with ABL2 include Leukemia.
+Among its related pathways are ERK Signaling and ErbB signaling pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FRK.

 UniProtKB/Swiss-Prot for ABL2 Gene